-Follicular adenoma in the thyroid gland
+Follicular adenoma of the thyroid gland

 by Jason Wasserman MD PhD FRCPC

-A follicular adenoma is a non-cancerous thyroid tumour.
+A follicular adenoma is a non-cancerous type of thyroid tumour.
 The tumour is made up of specialized follicular cells and is separated from the normal thyroid gland by a thin layer of tissue called a tumour capsule.

 What are the symptoms of a follicular adenoma?